 Nowadays, antivirus products have to protect you from much more sophisticated types of malware, and this is usually done in real-time before the malicious code damages your machine.

 Malwarebytes is one of the brands that stick to the “who-needs-antivirus” mantra.

 Keep reading this Malwarebytes review to find out why.

 Malwarebytes Premium costs $39.99 per year for 1 device.
 You can pay $69.98 for a 2-year license, in which case the price for a year falls to $34.99.

-You could go for the Malwarebytes Premium For Home option, which gives you the freedom to add more devices to your license and costs $59.99 per year.
+You could go for the Malwarebytes Premium For Home option.
+It’s $59.99 per year and you can add additional devices to your license for 10$ per device for a year.

 With the free variant you are missing a lot of valuable tools like ransomware protection, safe browsing, and prevent spyware infections, to mention a few.
 Heck, you can’t even schedule a scan, you have to do it manually!

 Still, a circumscribed antivirus software is better than no antivirus software at all.
 The free Malwarebytes gives you a tool to check your device for infections, which is a nice start, but it’s not enough to keep you safe.